kwaldenphd/data-models/README.md

 54. Types of cardinality:

 - One-to-one relationships
-  * For example each Notre Dame student has a unique ID number.
+  * For example, each Notre Dame student has a unique ID number.
 - One-to-many relationships
   * A single ND student registers for multiple courses.
 - Many-to-many relationships